 - Ensemble should consider time restraints and travel considerations.
 These parameters are designed to form a creative container to spark your imaginations and deepen your exploration.

 - Approximately 16’X16’ playing space, ensemble determines audience placement & interaction

 - Work lights up/down provided, any additional lighting will be ensemble-generated

-- Regions provide electrical power, ensemble must provide all technical sources (boom box, extension cords, projector, clip lights, etc)
+- Regions provide electrical power, ensemble must provide all technical sources (music sources, extension cords, projector, clip lights, etc)

 - 20 minute time limit which must include set-up, performance and strike